 - Numerous brake bleeding methods and tools have been used to varying degrees of

-success.
-The Speedi-Bleed pressure bleeder just provides a faster, easier method that
+The Speedi-Bleed pressure bleeder just provides a faster, easier method that produces a more

 see Why Use Speedi-Bleed for more information